mettamyron/bsky-feeds/README.md

+# @mettamyron's BSKY Feeds

+This code is a POSTGRES fork of https://github.com/Bossett/bsky-feeds by Bossett, which was originally a fork of [the official Bluesky feed generator starter kit](https://github.com/bluesky-social/feed-generator).

+👇🏽

 # Bossett's little feed collection

 This code was originally a fork of https://github.com/bluesky-social/feed-generator - and you can look there for more information about the mechanics of feed generation.
 In particular - for questions about 'how to publish the feed' from the script in the scripts folder.